 When you buy or sell a home you need to revisit your estate plan and make sure you update your documents to reflect this change.
 If you have a trust, make sure that all new pieces of real estate are vested properly.

 Whether you sold a business and are expecting significant financial gains or realized considerable losses, you need to review your plan.
 Some estate planning mechanisms may no longer work for your changed financial status.

-If you would like a qualified and experienced estate planning attorney to review your documents, call Julia Burt Law.
+If you would like a qualified and experienced estate planning attorney to review your documents, call Burt + Clerc.
 We would love to assist you in your planning needs.